gverploeg/Traffic_Accidents_Capstone/README.md

 ## Background & Goal:
 Road Traffic Accidents (RTA)s are a major cause of death globally, leading to around 1.25 million deaths annually.
 In the United Kingdom, the UK Department of Transport [(gov.uk)](https://data.gov.uk/dataset/cb7ae6f0-4be6-4935-9277-47e5ce24a11f/road-safety-data) provides detailed statistics about personal injury road accidents, vehicles and casualties involved.
 Most of the statistics are based on road accidents reported to the police (Stats19).

-The goal of this repository is to help emergency services identify the key elements leading to severe accidents, hopefully reducing tragedies and statistics alike.
+The goal of this repository is to help emergency services identify the key elements leading to severe accidents, helping staffing needs of where and when they are most needed. hopefully reducing tragedies and statistics alike.

 ## Data: